iyasu/ZCW-MacroLabs-OOP-ScientificCalculator/README.md

 In this project you will build a small app to function as a calculator.
 This app  will be built in Java, and will use the topics and techniques discussed during the week.

+You should work on this project in your own repository.
+Click the `fork` button in the top right corner to create a copy of this repository on your github account.
+You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.

 ## Requirements